 With the genset operating, inspect the entire exhaust system including the exhaust manifold, exhaust elbow, muffler and exhaust pipe.
-Check sea water pump operation by observing sea water discharge from the exhaust outlet (see Specifications section for flow rate).
+Check sea water pump operation by observing sea water discharge from exhaust outlet-should be about 3 gal/min (11 liter/min).
 Visually and audibly check for leaks at all connections, welds, gaskets, and joints.
 If any leaks are detected, have them corrected immediately.

-AWARNING Inhalation of exhaust gases can result In severe personal injury or death.
+AWARNING Inhalation of exhaust gases can result in severe personal injury or death.
 Inspect exhaust system audibly and visually for leaks daily.
 Repair any leaks immediately.